Parallaxer/Parallaxer/README.md

 interval.

 Transformations may be performed which alter the receiving transform's interval and/or its unit position.
-Each parallax transformation results in a new transform.
+Each parallax transformation results in a new transform which preserves certain properties from its original.

-- Supported transformations:
+#### Supported transformations:

 - `scale(to: ParallaxInterval)`
-    Alter the interval of the receiving transform, preserving its unit position.
+    - Alter the interval of the receiving transform, preserving its unit position.
 - `reposition(with: PositionCurve)`
-    Alter the unit position of the receiving transform, preserving its interval.
+    - Alter the unit position of the receiving transform, preserving its interval.
 - `focus(subinterval: ParallaxInterval)`
-    Alter both the interval and unit position of the receiving transform, but preserve its parallax value.
+    - Alter both the interval and unit position of the receiving transform, preserving its parallax value.

 ### `ParallaxInterval`: